RayColt/RayColt/README.md

 - 👋 Hi, I’m @RayColt
 - 👀 I’m interested in ...Warfare
 - 🌱 I’m currently learning ...
 C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with ...
 Russia
 - 📫 How to reach me ...
 Call the Dutch Embassey!

 <!---